 Beverly grew up in Mt.
 Healthy, graduated from Mt.
 Healthy High School and attended Ozark Christian College.
 She is pleased to carry out the vision of her mother, Marian Young, and serve families in the greater Cincinnati area the way that her father, Paul R. Young Sr., would have wanted.
 Beverly has a history of volunteer work with seniors and nursing homes and has served on the Board of the Directors at Mt.
 Healthy Christian Village.

 Jacob grew up in the Ross area, graduated from Cincinnati Christian School in Fairfield, and attended Miami University.
-He enjoys working with and proudly promoting the Colerain Cardinals Football team, the alma mater and team of his grandfather.
-He is honored to serve in the business that his grandparents started seventy years ago.
+He and his wife reside in Mt.
+Healthy with their little baby.
+Jacob is honored to serve in the business that his grandparents started seventy years ago.

 "I follow three rules: Do the right thing, do the best you can, and always show people you care." ~Lou Holtz